johnalpha74/100-Days-of-Python/Day 09/README.md

-# Day 1 - Working with Variables in Python to Manage Data
+# Day 9 - Dictionaries, Nesting and the Secret Auction

 ### Concepts Practised
-- Printing to the Console in Python
+- The Python Dictionary
-- String Manipulation and Code Intelligence
+- Nesting Lists and Dictionaries
-- Debugging
-- The Python Input Function
-- Python Variables
-- Variable Naming

-### Band Name Generator
+### The Secret Auction